-Small hive beetles can be controlled using entomopathogenic soil-dwelling nematodes.
+Small hive beetles can be controlled using entomopathogenic soil-dwelling nematodes, specifically the Heterorhabditis indica.
 These nematode worms are released into the soil around your beehive in a water suspension.
 They can be poured onto the soil using a watering can or in a pressurized spray.
 The nematodes burrow downwards and seek out insects.
 On finding small hive beetle larvae or pupae, they enter the body of the insects and release bacteria that kill them.
 The nematodes then reproduce in the mass of insect matter and spread out further in the soil around your apiary.

 Using this biological control on small hive beetles poses minimal risk to the environment.
 Their effectiveness is however relative to certain soil types and they may not survive winters and droughts.

 Diatomaceous Earth can also be used to control small hive beetles.
 It comes in packages of varying weight.
 Purchase one that is big enough for your apiary.
 Dust the contents on the ground around your beehives.
 A radius of 8-10 feet around each hive should be properly covered with the dust.
 After dusting, water the ground so that it enters the soil.
 You could also time your dusting of the ground to just before it rains.
 Diatomaceous Earth kills small hive beetle larvae and pupa in the ground.